slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

    future releases.
  - The server organization has been more finely segmented to allow for wider reuse of the servers and to make containerization easier.
- - Package dependencies have be rationalized and corrected.
+ - Package dependencies have be rationalized and corrected (including the ``cheshire.jar`` verson in the pricing service).
 More work on this will occur in the future to reduce the servers' footprints.

-Old issues:
- - The wrong version of ``cheshire.jar`` was included in the RPM package for the ``ss-pricing`` service.
-Replace ``/opt/slipstream/ss-pricing/lib/cheshire.jar`` with version 5.8.0 that can be found at ``clojars.org``.
- - The RPM package ``slipstream-client-clojure`` was not generated for this release.
-The v3.44 version works fine.
+ - SlipStream package dependency on ``slipstream-client-clojure`` (no longer created) has been removed.

 Alice, Bob, Clara, and Dave can be found
 `here <http://sixsq.com/personae/>`_.